bibleexchange/courses/poetry/en/409_ecclesiastes_chapter-10.md

 > 20

-Solomon here spoke in the voice of a wicked, unwise king.
+Qoholet here spoke in the voice of a wicked, unwise king.
 Along this line, he counseled his readers to not curse the king lest they be found out.

 - "Kings have long ears, heavy hands; walls also and hedges have ears."
 (Trapp)